 Let no one be found among you who sacrifices his son or daughter in the fire, who practices divination or sorcery, interprets omens, engages in witchcraft, or casts spells, or who is a medium or spiritist or who consults the dead.
 Anyone who does these things is detestable to the LORD, and because of these detestable practices the LORD your God will drive out those nations before you.
 (Deut.
 18:10-12)

 According to the aforementioned Scripture, the well-known Nostradamus was detestable to the LORD because of his occult involvement.
 In fact, Nostradamus seems to have known his soul was headed for hell (perdition) over this and burnt to ashes the books in which he discovered these techniques:

 ... he indicates how it is possible for the diviner to open the mind to divine inspiration not merely through the use of judicial astrology, but with the ritual aid of lymbe and exigue flamme ...
 Almost in the same breath, however, he beseeches his infant son never to dabble in such practices for, he says, they desiccate the body, disturb the mind, and send the soul to perdition.
 For that reason he has reduced to ashes the ancient books in which he first discovered the techniques involved.
-They burned, he says, with an unnatural brilliance (NE, p.
+They burned, he says, with an unnatural brilliance (The Nostradamus Encyclopedia, p.
 64).

 But there is more you need to know about him and his prophecies which might surprise you.
 Let’s note the following quatrain:

 From The Ouija Board and Witchcraft To JESUS

 The wand in the hand is placed in the middle of the tripod’s legs.
 With water he sprinkles both the hem of his garment and his foot.
 A voice, fear; he trembles in his robes.
 Divine splendour [sic]; the god sits nearby.